payabli/examples/boarding/README.md

 A comprehensive merchant onboarding system built with TypeScript, React, Astro.js, Tailwind, and shadcn/ui.
 This project provides a responsive multi-step form wizard with validation, data persistence, dynamic fields, a clean and configurable API, and a smooth user experience.

+# Why Example Apps?

+ISVs need to know how to use the Payabli API.
+Docs are a huge part of this of course, but there's also a lot to be said about truly seeing how something works in a real-world scenario.
+Example apps are a great way to show how to use the API in a very tangible way.
+Not only are example apps tangible, but they also provide a starting point for developers to build off of, saving them time and effort, and enabling to hit the ground running.
+We as a company want to make it as easy as possible for developers to integrate with our API, and example apps help us achieve that goal.

+One of the most complicated parts of integrating with the Payabli API is the boarding process.
+This is where the merchant is onboarded onto the Payabli platform, and where the merchant's information is collected and verified by our beautiful team over at CRU.
+This process can be quite complex, and so we've built this example app to show how you can build a boarding app that is secure, safe, fast, beautiful, and most importantly, CONFIGURABLE.
+Why is it important to be configurable?
+Because every partner is different, every partner has different needs, and every partner has a different brand.
+This example app is built to be a starting point for an ISV to build their own boarding app, with their own branding, their own flow, and their own requirements.
+They can take our code, which handles a lot of the complexity for them, understand how our API can be used, and then modify what's here to match their existing user journey and brand consistency.
+This is the power of example apps, and this is why we've built this one.

+Previously at Payabli, we've not really recommended an API-driven boarding solution to customers for a few reasons, one of which is a lack of knowledge and another is a large amount of complexity.
+After all, boarding is a very complicated process no matter how you slice it: there's a lot of data to collect, a lot of verification to do, and a lot of edge cases to handle.
+But if you have an example app, which shows the "docs in practice", suddenly this process can be greatly demystified.
+This is why example apps matter so much for elevating the developer experience at Payabli to the next level, and why we are so stoked to be starting this new kind of deliverable.
+In the future, we hope to have many more example apps, each showing a different part of the Payabli API, and putting that knowledge from the documentation into a living, breathing, real-world form.
+We are going to save EVERYONE time:
+- The docs team isn't going to need to try and shove tons of code examples into doc pages
+- The engineers aren't going to need to take as much time away from programming to help generate internal understanding for the API
+- The customer success team isn't going to need to spend as much time explaining how the API works to customers
+- The ISV is going to be able to hit that crucial "flow state" where they can build their app without interruption

 ## Summary